-Dr. Sally Hadden is an associate professor and the director of graduate studies in the Department of History at Western Michigan University.
+Dr. Sally Hadden is the director of graduate studies and a professor in the Department of History at Western Michigan University.

 Hadden writes about and researches law and history in early America.
 She has published one monograph as a solo author: Slave Patrols: Law and Violence in Virginia and the Carolinas (Harvard University Press, 2001).

 She has co-edited or co-authored three additional books:

 - Signposts: New Directions in Southern Legal History, with Patricia Minter (University of Georgia Press, 2013).

 - A Companion to American Legal History, with Al Brophy (Wiley Blackwell, 2013).

 - Traveling the Beaten Path: Charles Tait’s Charges to Federal Grand Juries, 1822-1825, with David Durham and Paul Pruitt (University of Alabama School of Law/University of Alabama Press, 2013).